Concluding Thoughts about Agile Implementation in Your Organization

 Figure 1

-Agile delivery is the reason why Agile has proven to be more successful than traditional process models.
+Agile has proven to be more successful than traditional process models because of Agile delivery.
 Since traditional models used to set a rather rigid and concrete target before delivering the solution, the solution was easily categorized as a failure not being able to meet the expectations.
-On contrary, Agile treats the client feedback as a learning opportunity and reiterates to make the product better.
+However, Agile treats client feedback as a learning opportunity and reiterates that we want to make the product better.

 Therefore, failure is not as easy to achieve in Agile delivery as in plan based models.
 As long as you are progressing and improving, you have an ace up your sleeve.